thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 seasonal dependencies of the minimum SZA (see Appendix, Figure ), these dependencies are not discussed further.

-For all-sky conditions the brightening effect of SDR (positive trend) is stronger for large SZAs (Figures  and ) ranging from about $0.1\,\%/y$ to about $0.7\,\%/y$.
-The trends in the morning and afternoon hours are more or less consistent with small differences at small SZAs which can be attributed to effects on clear sky SDR from systematic diurnal patterns of aerosols during the warm period of the year (Wang et al.
-2021).
-Note that SZAs less than $35^{\circ}$ can only occur during the warm period of the year when clear skies are more frequent.
+For all-sky conditions the brightening effect of SDR (positive trend) increases with SZAs (Figures ) ranging from about $0.1\,\%/y$ to about
+$0.7\,\%/y$ for the statistically significant trends.
+The trends in the morning and afternoon hours are more or less consistent with small differences at small SZAs which can be attributed to effects on clear sky SDR from systematic diurnal patterns of aerosols during the warm period of the year, consistently with the results reported for China by Wang et al. (2021).
+Note that SZAs less than $25^{\circ}$ can only occur during the warm period of the year around noon when clear skies are more frequent.
+The increasing of the trend with SZA is likely caused by the increased attenuation of SDR with SZA.
+The effect is larger when aerosol and/or cloud layers are optically thicker, therefore, decreases in aerosol and clouds through the study period will result in larger positive trends of SDR at larger SZAs.

+Under clear skies (Figures ), the trends are smaller and less variable, ranging between $0.1$ and $0.15\,\%/y$ up to $77^{\circ}$ SZA.
+At higher SZAs and in the afternoon hours there a sharp increase in the trend up to $0.3\,\%/y$, which may have been caused by the long path length of radiation through the atmosphere as discussed above for the all-sky conditions.
+The small

 For cloudy-sky conditions (Figure ), we can not discern any significant dependence of the SDR trend with SZA as the variability of irradiance is